Electric East Lothian (EVs and chargepoints)

 As well as offering significant environmental benefits - less air pollution, less noise, lower CO2 emissions - electric vehicles (EVs) can save you money.
-Now that East Lothian hosts a rapidly growing chargepoint network, there's never been a better time to change the way you get around.
+To support you in making the switch to electric power, East Lothian Council provides a reliable network of nearly 100 chargepoints including:

-- Multiple 'destination' chargepoints at Park and Choose and long-stay car parks
+- Multiple chargepoints with all-day unrestricted parking in long-stay car parks

-- Workplace chargepoints for council employees where these have been requested
+- Workplace chargepoints for council employees at many buildings

-- Sufficient chargepoints for our own fleet of pool vehicles and works vans as we move to an all-electric fleet
+- Chargepoints for our own pool vehicles and works vans as we increasingly electrify our fleet

 Suggestions for new chargepoints

 Would you like a chargepoint in your area?
 We welcome suggestions, particularly from potential EV owners without off-street parking (and therefore without the ability to charge at home).